-Currently, Crown Prince Frederik is next in line for the Danish crown.
-Second in line for the crown is Frederik’s eldest son, Prince Christian.
+Currently, Crown Prince Christian, son of King Frederik and Queen Mary, is next in line for the Danish crown.
+Princess Isabella, Crown Prince Christian’s younger sister, is second in line for the throne.

 Is the Danish royal family related to the Swedish royal family?

 You bet they are.
-Danish Queen Margrethe II is the first cousin of Swedish King Carl XVI Gustav.
+Danish King Frederik is the first cousin once removed of Swedish King Carl XVI Gustav.
 Swedish King Gustav VI Adolf is grandfather to both.